Mellon Distinguished Visiting Artist at the MIT Center for Art, Science & Technology

 Featured during the session AUDIBLE, Maya Beiser will perform the Boston premiere of Michael Harrison’s Just Ancient Loops with film by Bill Morrison.

-The Terry and Rick Stone Concert will feature a new arrangement by CAST Faculty Director Evan Ziporyn of Blackstar, David Bowie’s last album that Maya Beiser, CAST’s Mellon Distinguished Visiting Artist, will perform with a 60 piece orchestra as part of the MIT Sounding series.
-The program will also include a new arrangement of Erik Satie’s 80 Gymnopedies and Ziporyn’s Frog’s Eye.
+The Terry and Rick Stone Concert features a new arrangement by CAST Faculty Director Evan Ziporyn of Blackstar, David Bowie’s last album that Maya Beiser, CAST’s Mellon Distinguished Visiting Artist, performs with a 60-piece orchestra as part of the MIT Sounding series.
+The program also includes a new arrangement of Erik Satie’s 80 Gymnopedies and Ziporyn’s Frog’s Eye.